bacnet-stack/bacnet-stack/bacnet-stack-0-8-0/ports/rx62n/readme.txt

-BACnet Etherent
+BACnet Ethernet
 Demonstrates the Ethernet peripheral by implmenting BACnet over Ethernet on the RX62N Development Kit.
 The project is compiled with the RX Standard Toolchain, and the default drivers included with the RX62N kit.

 The project does not use any additional hardware.